top of page

 Your New Look

-As a restorative surgery, a facelift does not change your fundamental appearance and cannot stop the aging process.
+As a restorative surgery, a facelift does not change your fundamental appearance or stop the aging process.

-Facelift surgery is a good option for you if:
+Facelift surgery may be a good option if:

 • You are physically healthy